MarioPoneder/web3-transaction-simulator/README.md

 1. [![Open in Gitpod][gitpod-badge]][gitpod]
 2. When not using ETH mainnet: set up the `.env` file, see [Web3 API, which network do you want to fork?](#web3-api-which-network-do-you-want-to-fork)
-3. When not using ETH mainnet: in in the Terminal tab, run with `npm start`
+3. When not using ETH mainnet: in the Terminal tab, run with `npm start`
 4. Switch to the Ports tab, click on "Copy URL" (should be something like https://8545-marioponede-web3transac-g10ktz7lo5e.ws-eu80.gitpod.io) and "Make public"
 5. Proceed with the [Web3 wallet setup](#web3-wallet-setup) but use the copied RPC URL instead of `http://localhost:8545`
 6. Enjoy!